araobp/compact-rag/IMAGE_RECOGNITION.md

 ### Hair sytle

 ```
-Please guess the hair style of the person in the output image.
+Please guess the hair style of the person in the attached image.
 Output only the data in the following JSON format:

 {"hairstyle": "bob"}
 ```